Chinchillas have a unique personality and some extreme physical capabilities which certainly includes their ability to jump.

-So, can chinchilla’s jump?
 Yes, chinchillas can jump.
-Chinchillas can jump nearly 6 feet in the air.
+Chinchillas can jump 6 feet or higher.
 Additionally, chinchillas are very coordinated and balanced with jumping.
 They are capable of coordinating and landing in difficult spots and can maneuver with their jumps quickly and accurately.

 However, some of you are likely in the same boat I was in and would like to know how to prepare correctly for these fantastic pets.

-The good news?
-I plan to deliver just that.
-In this post, I’ll detail everything you need to know about chinchillas jumping capabilities as well as what you need to know to prepare to how to structure your cage and playtime in your home to create a safe environment.
+I’ll detail everything you need to know about chinchillas jumping capabilities as well as what you need to know to prepare for how to structure your cage and playtime in your home to create a safe environment.

-The more you can understand about the common chinchilla behaviors and attributes the better.
-Let’s jump into the details now.
+The more you can understand the common chinchilla behaviors and attributes the better.

 I know some of you may think this sounds a little odd, but I suppose you would have to own a chinchilla to understand why this is humorous and a lot of fun to be a part of.